chyroshan066/pathivara-dental/README.md

-# Pradhan Dental Clinic Website
+# Pathivara Dental Care and Implant Centre Website

 A comprehensive, responsive dental website built with Next.js and TypeScript, featuring online appointment booking, service showcases, patient testimonials, and seamless customer engagement tools designed to enhance the dental practice experience.

 ## 🍽️ About

-Pradhan Dental is a premium dental practice website designed to provide patients with an exceptional online experience.
+Pathivara Dental is a premium dental practice website designed to provide patients with an exceptional online experience.
 The site features elegant design and intuitive navigation to showcase comprehensive dental services and facilitate seamless appointment booking.

 ## ✨ Features